 Moving onto your website, you’ll want to do a technical audit of the site you’re wanting to improve.
 A technical SEO audit will point out what issues exist with your current website that could be holding it back from ranking in search.

 If you are technical, you can do the audit manually.
 However, I find it’s more time-efficient to use either SEMRush orAhrefs to automate the technical auditing.
-Depending on whether you choose Ahrefs or SEMRush both offer in-depth guides on implementing their technical audit findings.

 Step Four: Complete onsite SEO